top of page

 BAND: This Heuer comes on its original PVD Heuer bracelet, which will fit an approx. 6.75 inch wrist (or 7.75 inch wrist if the wetsuit extender is used).

 MOVEMENT: Heuer-signed five-jewel hacking ESA quartz movement.
+We have performed a full service on this Heuer.

 CROWN: Heuer-signed stainless-steel crown.